RoyTakanen/CraftScan/README.md

 Minecraft server lists which tests every 25565 port on the internet.
 It is also possible for you (yes **you**) to run your own instance and help the site.

+Coming to some free .ga-domain in the near future!

 ## Master

 Hosts the API and listens for worker ip requests and submissions.